Scott Fellows

 Scott Fellows is an American film and television producer, director and screenwriter.
 Specializing in children's television series, he is known for creating the Nickelodeon shows Ned's Declassified School Survival Guide and Big Time Rush, as well as the Cartoon Network (originally Kids' WB) show Johnny Test and its 2021 Netflix reboot.

 Career

 Fellows is the creator and executive producer of Nickelodeon's Ned's Declassified School Survival Guide, Kids WB!, Teletoon, Cartoon Network and Netflix's Johnny Test, and Nickelodeon's hit Kid's Choice Award-winning TV series Big Time Rush.
 100 Things to Do Before High School was premiered on Nickelodeon in 2015.
 His second animated series, Supernoobs, premiered on Cartoon Network in 2015.
+He also served as the showrunner and executive producer on the reboot series of The Adventures of Rocky and Bullwinkle, produced by Jay Ward Productions and DreamWorks Animation Television, which premiered on Amazon Prime in 2018.

 Fellows had been previously working as a staff writer and executive producer on The Fairly OddParents.
 He also wrote some episodes of Recess.
 His earlier writing credits also include episodes of Weinerville (where he performed Zip, Louie, and Professor Phosphate), U to U, All That, 100 Deeds for Eddie McDowd, Doug, and the unaired pilot for I Don't Think So.